NDIS Thin Markets Project

 - Supports for people with complex needs such as (but not limited to) early childhood, behaviour intervention, specialist disability accommodation;

 - Support for Aboriginal and Torres Strait Islander participants; and

-- Support for Culturally and Linguistically Diverse (CALD) participants.
+- Support for Culturally and Linguistically Diverse (CALD) participants

-For more background to the project, please see the discussion paper.
+Consultations have now concluded, however for further information on the project, please see the discussion paper.